microtrain/bootcamp/02-BashScripting/01-Basics.md

 # Bash Scripting and Programming Basics
 In this lesson you will learn some of the very basics of programming an Bash scripting.

-## Exercise 1 - Scripting Repetitive Tasks.
+## Exercise 1 - Scripting Repetitive Tasks
 In the previous lesson you learned the four commands for reloading virtual-host configuration.
 While that may not seem to cumbersome when your not updating your site all that often; it gets a little repetitive when your testing updates.
 Let's write a Bash script to reduce this process to one command.
 A typical Bash script is little more than scripted arrangement or sequence of Linux commands.
 In addition to Linux commands shell scripts may accept parameters and may utilize variables, functions and control statements.

 Write a bash script that will replace all four commands for restarting a website with a single command.